tshego3/library-books-server/README.md

 git config --global user.name "Your Name"
 ```

-6. Deploy NodeJS App on Netlify
+6. Deploy NodeJS App on Netlify:

 <a href="https://docs.netlify.com/integrations/frameworks/express/">Express on Netlify</a>

 <a href="https://youtu.be/8x0Dty5D6CA?si=fUqHGOZhKRRxr52X">Deploy NodeJS App on Netlify for Free (Heroku Alternative) | NEW 2023 Tutorial</a>